 Before installing, modifying or servicing system, turn OFF the main (remote) electrical disconnect device.
 There may be more than one disconnect device.
+Lock out and tag switch with a suitable warning label.

 LOCATION

 Check local codes for regulations concerning zoning, noise, platforms, and other issues.